Stephen-Seo/PoorMansAnubis/README.txt

 rust_impl/ contains a Rust project which will call `make` on cxx_impl/bundled/ as it uses the cxx_impl's msql code and at least 1 library built in the bundled build.
-Note that because of this, compilling the Rust project will be slow as it builds all of cxx_impl/bundled/ as well as its own dependencies.
+Note that because of this, compilling the Rust project will be slow as it builds some of cxx_impl/bundled/ as well as its own dependencies.

 ================================================================================